Anthon1e/JESD204B-Transport-and-Data-Link-Layer/README.md

 ## About JESD204B

 This is a serialized interface between data converters (ADC/DAC) and logic devices (FPGA/ASIC).
 To further understand, this device specification has been divided into layers, including Application Layer, Transport Layer, Data Link Layer and Physical Layer.
 This repository will focus on the Transport Layer, the optional Scramber/Descrambler block and the 8B/10B Encode in the Data Link Layer.
-Note that, there are still more to the Data Link Layer which deals with synchronization and alignment (CGS, ILAS, IFAS), but those are not ready and are still under-developed.
+The section in Data Link Layer which deals with synchronization and alignment (CGS, ILAS, IFAS), are also developed but are left separately in another folder.
+This is because I am not sure what user data from an ADC would look like to write test cases accurately enough for the simulation.
+However, the implementation would still work for any inputs.

 ## JESD204B Transport Layer